luyandamagava/Ecommerce/README.md

    ```
 5. **Create a new pull request.**

-## Future Development
+## 🚀 Future Development

 - **Enhanced Search:** Implement search functionality for listings, users, and categories.
 - **Direct Messaging:** Allow users to send private messages.
 - **Advanced Filtering:** Add more advanced filtering options for listings.

-## Contact
+## 📧 Contact

-If you have questions, suggestions, or bug reports, please feel free to open an issue on the repository or contact me at [luyandamagava@gmail.com](mailto:luyandamagava@gmail.com).
+Have questions, suggestions, or bug reports?
+Open an issue on the repository or contact me at [luyandamagava@gmail.com](mailto:luyandamagava@gmail.com).

-## Show Your Support
+## ⭐ Show Your Support

 If you find this project useful, please consider starring the repository!